-In my opinion, the most important step on the way to get a good handpan is: come in touch with the community!
-Browse forums and Facebook groups and Handpan related Webpages and Blogs.
+In my opinion an important step on the way to get a good handpan is: Get in touch with the community!
+Browse Handpan Forums and Facebook groups and Handpan related Webpages and Blogs.
 Come in touch with handpan community members and learn from their experience.
 Get informed about HandPans BEFOR you think about buying one !

 Summary in short:

 - Get in contact with the Handpan Community

 - Make the arrangements about the price, payment and shipping with the maker

 - Wait to get it

 - Have fun and joy with YOUR HANDPAN

 BUYING A HANDPAN SECOND HAND – VIRTUAL BUYING (be careful!)